Ansari1120/Learn-TypeScript-Full-Course/README.md

 npm i -g typescript
 check typescript :
-tsc -v  (cmd check if typescript is installed ?) install packages for a project to run ts : npx tsc –init to compile ts file : tsc first.ts (run on cmd) then run js compiler : node first.js
+tsc -v  (cmd check if typescript is installed ?) , install packages for a project to run ts : npx tsc –init , to compile ts file : tsc first.ts (run on cmd) , then run js compiler : node first.js

-//Still have a problem contact me then.
+//Still have a problem contact leave a on my whatsapp 03172101966